hdShang/arxiv-daily/docs/cs-CV/2025-12-10/papers/251211894v1-mmweaver-environment-specific-mmwave-signal-synthesis-from-a-photo-a.md

 ---
 layout: default
-title: mmWEAVER: Environment-Specific mmWave Signal Synthesis from a Photo and Activity Description
+title: "mmWEAVER: Environment-Specific mmWave Signal Synthesis from a Photo and Activity Description"
 ---

 # mmWEAVER: Environment-Specific mmWave Signal Synthesis from a Photo and Activity Description